- Navigate The Seven Seas

 Carat is the measuring unit of diamond weight.
 A karat definition has changed over time, but since 1913 the international standard has been 200 milligrams or 1/5 of a gram.
 One karat is divided into 100 parts, called “ points.”
 So, a 25-point diamond weighs a quarter karat, and a 50-point diamond weighs a half karat.
-A diamond may be referred to as a 3/4-carat or 75-point stone.
+Therefore, a diamond may be referred to as a 3/4-carat or 75-point stone.

 Jewelers usually express diamond weights in carats and decimals.
 A 1.09-carat stone, for example, is said to weigh “one oh nine carats,” while a 0.99-carat diamond weighs “ninety-nine points.”